VENGEAANCE/100hoursproject/README.md

 -  If you see an error message, try checking the browser's console for more information about the issue.

 # Optimizations
+- Changed files structure using MVC arhitecture.
-Changing front end using React.
+- Updating front end with React.